 - The defendant owed you a duty of care: Drivers are required by law to operate their vehicles in a safe and reasonable manner to avoid injuring others.
 This duty often entails following all road laws, ensuring their vehicle is in working condition before driving, and making proper lane changes.

 - The defendant breached their duty: You will have to prove that the defendant breached their duty of care by acting negligently/carelessly.
-This could mean that the defendant was texting and driving right before the accident occurred or they recklessly tried to pass another vehicle on a two-lane road.
+This could mean that the defendant was texting and driving right before the accident or they recklessly tried to pass another vehicle on a two-lane road.

 - The defendant’s actions were the direct cause of the accident: You will have to prove that it was the defendant’s breach of duty that resulted in the accident that caused your injuries.